 About Dearborn Youth Symphony

 The Dearborn Youth Symphony is a thriving instrumental music organization that offer instructional and performance opportunities to youth musicians.
-Membership is offered through audition and includes elementary through high school students ages 8-18.
+Membership is offered through audition and includes elementary through high school students ages 8-20.
 There are no school or residency restrictions to participate.
-Currently, over 200 students represent 27 communities throughout Southeast Michigan.
+Currently, our students represent 27 communities throughout Southeast Michigan.

 Rehearsals take place on Monday evenings from September through May.
 Times vary according to the ensemble.
-Three concerts featuring all DYS ensembles are performed each season, generally in December, March and May.
+Three concerts featuring all DYS ensembles are performed each season in December, March and May.

 DYS is a volunteer organization that succeeds through the generous efforts many involved individuals.
 The Dearborn Youth Symphony is sponsored by the City of Dearborn Department of Recreation and Parks.
 The home venue of DYS is the Ford Community & Performing Arts Center in Dearborn, Michigan.